Never Worry About Your AC Unit Tripping a Breaker Again

-Repeatedly running to the fuse box and changing the fuse is not only cumbersome and time-consuming, but likely also a sign of a greater problem with your cooling system or your electrical circuits.
+Repeatedly running to the fuse box and changing the fuse is not only cumbersome and time-consuming but likely also a sign of a greater problem with your cooling system or your electrical circuits.

-This type of problem is not something you want to fool around with yourself!
+This type of problem is not something you want to fool around with yourself.
 When it comes to HVAC electrical problems, you want a skilled HVAC technician.

 Have questions about your AC system?
-Call Michael Bonsby HVAC & Plumbing at 240-342-6910 or contact us online to get help from one of our experts!
+Contact Michael Bonsby HVAC & Plumbing at 301-990-7970 to get help from one of our experts.

-Common Reasons Your AC Fuses Keep Blowing
+Common Reasons Your AC Keeps Blowing Fuses

 - Low refrigerant.
 If the refrigerant level is low, your AC system has to work harder.
-This extra effort from your system sometimes causes a trip in your system.
+This extra effort sometimes causes a trip in your system.
 If the refrigerant is low, you could have a leak, which can be dangerous.
 If you think this is the case, you’ll want to call for AC repair quickly.

 - An issue with your cooling system’s capacitor.
 The capacitor is a part of the cooling system’s condenser.
-This small part helps to even out and regulate the electrical current as it flows through the condenser.
+This small part helps even out and regulate the electrical current as it flows through the condenser.
 A problem with this easy-to-replace part is another reason for blown AC fuses.

 Why Choose Michael Bonsby for AC Repair?

-When you call on our team you can expect these advantages for every service:
+This is why we act fast to provide prompt, precise air conditioner repairs.
+When you call our team, you can expect these advantages for every service:

 - Licensed, certified, and experienced HVAC contractors

 - Award-winning service — we’re top rated with the Home Services Review!

 Frequently Asked Questions

-Unsure if a DIY repair is right for you?
+Not sure if a DIY repair is right for you?
 Call a professional!
-We’ll diagnose the reason your air conditioner keeps tripping the circuit breaker and let you know what your AC repair/replace options are.
-Schedule AC repair service online or call 240-342-6910!
+We’ll identify why your AC keeps tripping the circuit breaker and let you know what your repair/replacement options are.

 Schedule AC repair service online or call 301-990-7970.